abslede/autoscraper/README.md

 # autoscraper
 Anna practice

-Code adapted from Soma BBC scrape to grab Mother Jones headlines.
+Code adapted from Soma's BBC scrape using BeautifulSoup to grab Mother Jones headlines as they are updated.
+GitHub Action runs on the half hour.